frostney/flockn/README.md

 Philosophy
 ----------
 * Friendly to JavaScript transpilers: CoffeeScript, TypeScript and more
-* Transpilers optional: You don't need to use a transpiler though if you don't want to
+* Transpilers are optional though: You don't need to use a transpiler with `flockn`
 * Lightweight
 * Events everywhere (Having an `EventEmitter`-like interface)
 * Pluggable